DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/StateManagement/description.md

 - [onEditCanceling]() / [onEditCanceled]()
 DESCRIPTION

 Use these event handlers to perform actions before and after pending changes are saved or canceled.
-In this demo, the **onSaving** event handler saves the changes on a server as follows:
+In this demo, the **onSaving** event handler sends the changes to a server.
+The handler's parameter `e` contains fields useful for this functionality.
+To implement it in your application, follow these steps:

-1. Disables the built-in edit state management.
+1. **Disable the built-in edit state management**
+Set the `e.cancel` field to **true**.

+1. **Send a request to the server**
+Pending changes are stored in the `e.changes` array.
+It has only one element in all [edit modes](), except batch.
+Check if this element is not empty and send it to the server.

-1. Sends pending changes to the server which saves them.
+1. **Apply the same changes to a local array**

-1. Calls the **applyChanges** method to save the same changes in a local array.
+If the server successfully saves the changes, call the **applyChanges** method to save the same changes in a local array.

-1. Sets this array as the **DataGrid**'s [dataSource]() and resets the edit state (the **editRowKey** and **changes** options).
+1. **Update the widget's data source and reset the edit state** Assign the local array to the [dataSource](), **null** to the **editRowKey**, and an empty array to the **editing**.**changes** option.